flowground/amazonaws-com-iotanalytics-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateDatasetContent
-### Creates the content of a data set by applying a "queryAction" (a SQL query) or a "containerAction" (executing a containerized application).
+> Creates the content of a data set by applying a "queryAction" (a SQL query) or a "containerAction" (executing a containerized application).<br/>

 #### Input Parameters
 * `datasetName` - _required_